yuja/jj/docs/git-comparison.md

   automatically be rebased on top.
 Branches pointing to it will also get updated, and so will the working copy if it points to any of the rebased commits.
+* **No "evil merges".** In Git, a merge commit that contains changes that are not in any parent are called [evil merges].
+We believe the reason for this opinionated term is that Git has historically not been very good at working with such commits.
+For example, `git show` doesn't show them well (without `--remerge-diff` from 2022), and `git rebase` drops the changes (without `--rebase-merges` from 2018).
+Jujutsu defines the changes in a commit as being relative to the auto-merged parents in all contexts, so you can safely include change in merge commits.
 * **Bookmarks/branches are identified by their names (across remotes).** For example, if you pull from a remote that has a `main` branch, you'll get a bookmark by that name in your local repo.
 If you then move it and push back to